anubhavj99/Arm-Simulator/README.md

 # Arm-Simulator
-Simulate the basic ARM commands on a C program.
+Simulate the basic ARM commands on a basic python program.